 In Oberkampf, you’ll be far enough away from the throngs of tourists in the city center, but central enough to visit all of Paris easily.
 If you’re in the mood for some tasty food, don’t miss the Bastille farmer’s market, the go-to spot for excellent street food and fresh groceries.
 Oberkampf is a great neighborhood to explore on foot, you never know what treasures you’ll find wandering these streets!

-Now you’ve read my recommendations for the top 5 best neighborhoods to stay in Paris.
+Now you’ve read my recommendations for the top 7 best areas to stay in Paris.
 I hope this guide has been helpful for you, and that you’ll find the perfect Parisian neighborhood to stay in.
 Let us know if you have any questions, and see you soon in Paris!